Drug, Alcohol and Tobacco Policies

 Drug and Alcohol Education and Treatment Programs

 Dunwoody College of Technology recognizes drug and alcohol dependency/abuse as a major health problem, as well as a safety and security problem.
 If you have a drug or alcohol problem or know of another student with such a problem, please consult with anyone in Student Affairs for information and referral resources for a variety of public and private educational and treatment programs in the state and metropolitan area.
-Any student can call our counseling service, Talk One2One, twenty four hours a day, seven days a week.
+Any student can call our counseling service, All One Health, twenty four hours a day, seven days a week.
 We also have a telephonic counseling office in the Pinska Center.
 For the number to call, please click on the link in Launchpad or see anyone in Student Affairs in the Pinska Center.

 There are also local counseling centers such as the Walk In Counseling Centers that are located throughout the Twin Cities.
 They do not require an appointment and have a variety of office hours.